saymrwulf/openssl/notes.md

-2017-10-07T22:26:00 - Late-night bugfix on financial RL environment (openssl) 2017-10-07T01:38:00 - Minor doc updates: linking to article on quantization (openssl) 2017-10-07T08:59:00 - Minor doc updates: linking to article on quantization (openssl)
+2017-10-07T22:26:00 - Late-night bugfix on financial RL environment (openssl) 2017-10-07T01:38:00 - Minor doc updates: linking to article on quantization (openssl) 2017-10-07T08:59:00 - Minor doc updates: linking to article on quantization (openssl) 2018-04-28T18:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)